Thursday, November 29, 2007

 All of this is to say that in large, high performing schools, it really does take a village and much of the academic achievement has at its base - relationships.
 No matter how much we care about good test scores, education is about so much more than that.
 The culture at our school is to educate the whole child by showing them by example how to care about each other, to celebrate with a sense of humor, to always remember to appreciate all that we have, and to say thank you often.

 Two years ago, one of the coaches suggested a Holiday Book Exchange.
 We had so many young teachers who didn't have a stash of holiday read-alouds.
 We thought it might be a way for younger teachers to build up their libraries and share some of our love of reading at the same time.
 Teachers have the option of participating in the Book Exchange - or not - but all are invited to the morning Extravaganza.
 Each teacher that wants to participate draws a name and brings a holiday book ($5 limit) for another teacher on their grade level.
-The coaches, administrators, and Media Specialist each buy a hardback book that teachers are invited to put their names into for a draw.
-The coaches all bring a treat (it is the first day of the "Twelve Days of Sweets" where teachers are invited to sign up to bring a special treat to be shared by all for the last twelve school days before the holiday break!)
+The coaches, administrators, and Media Specialist each buy a hardback book that teachers are invited to put their names into for a drawing.
+The coaches all bring a treat to share.
 Different years we have had different entertainment for our Holiday Book Exchange but this year Melanie Holtsman prepared a voice thread of an irreverent innovation of the "Night Before Christmas" featuring our Administrative and Office staff.
 It was good fellowship!
 It was funny.
 It's a tradition!

 Tuesday, November 27, 2007